pb111/Data-Preprocessing-Project-Imbalanced-Classes-Problem/README.md

 # Data Preprocessing Project – Imbalanced Classification Problem

 Imbalanced classification is one of the major problems in machine learning.
-In this data preprocessing project, I discuss imbalanced classification problem and the approaches to deal with this problem.
+In this data preprocessing project, I discuss the imbalanced classification problem.
+Also, I discuss various approaches to deal with this imbalanced classification problem.

 ================================================================================